pravega/pravega-operator/doc/tier2.md

 ...
 ```

-Once the NFS provisioner is installed, you can create a `PersistentVolumeClaim` that will be used as Tier 2 for Pravega.
+Once the NFS provisioner is installed, you can create a `PersistentVolumeClaim` that will be used as LongTermStorage for Pravega.
 Create a `pvc.yaml` file with the following content.

 ```yaml
 kind: PersistentVolumeClaim